Chris44442/de10nano/README.md

 ## Build the FPGA Config Tool

-On a SoC the u-boot or OS can access the FPGA Manager in order to configure the FPGA.
-The FPGA Config Tool runs on any embedded Linux like Angstrom or Buildroot.
+The u-boot or OS can configure the FPGA via the FPGA Manager.
+To access it use the **FPGA Config Tool** which runs on any embedded Linux.

 This tool was developed by [Nicolás Hasbún](https://github.com/nhasbun/de10nano_fpga_linux_config).
 Due to minor changes, there is a copy in this repo as well.
 It is fully implemented in C using direct register access to configure the FPGA via HPS FPGA Manager.
 Partial reconfiguration might be worth studying in the future.